sosga/larn/README.md

 * Make it harder.
 I find Larn to be very easy, in comparison to other games in the genre.
   I also dislike cheaters with the save files, so soon, I am removing the save/load code from the game.
   If you want to complete the game, you can do it in a single sitting (it's only 1 - 2 hours long at best).

+  I may be putting it back in, I'll do some testing and see.
+I know some people wouldn't want to sit through a whole setting back-back so maybe it's a little overkill..  still a re-write of the code for C++ would be needed.

 * Making the beginning of the game easier (better stats) and making the middle to end-game harder (tougher enemies).
   It's not as balanced as I'd like and I think Char Levels 1 - 7 would make a nice 'tutorial' area for beginners.